meshell/My_exercism_solutions/elixir/space-age/README.md

 # Space Age

-Write a program that, given an age in seconds, calculates how old someone is in terms of a given planet's solar years.

 Given an age in seconds, calculate how old someone would be on:

    - Earth: orbital period 365.25 Earth days, or 31557600 seconds